 Our integrated chemistry and environmental science major has a strong emphasis on the physical aspects of environmental studies, combining all the major chemistry classes with several environmental science classes.
 Students in this major graduate well prepared for careers in environmental research or industrial or municipal environmental monitoring and control.

-Students pursuing degrees outside of the Earth and Environmental Sciences program may increase their knowledge of environmental stewardship and sustainability by declaring one of three minors in Earth and Environmental Science.
-Each minor requires 19-20 credit hours.
+Students pursuing degrees outside of the Earth and Environmental Sciences program may increase their knowledge of environmental stewardship and sustainability by declaring a minor in Environmental Science.
+The minor requires 17-20 credit hours.

 Our environmental science minor is designed for students with other science majors who wish to broaden their knowledge base and increase their understanding of environmental concerns.